-There’s no real secret to it?hard work pays off.
-Saquon Body has been putting in his gym time since high school.
-Legend has it, Barkley’s never skipped a leg day.
+There's no real secret to it—hard work pays off.
+Saquon's boy has been built thanks to the fact that he's been putting in his gym time since high school.
+Legend has it, Barkley's never skipped a leg day.

 The Internet overflows with short videos of Saquon BarkTrees performing ridiculous feats of leg strength in the weight room.
-Saquon’s quads are legendary in the gym and still hold records at Penn State University.
-The Giant’s giant thighs are so well-respected that the NFL created a social media challenge based on Saquon’s Leg Days.
+Saquon's quads are legendary in the gym and still hold records at Penn State University.
+Saquon Barkley's legs are so well-respected that the NFL created a social media challenge based on Saquon's Leg Days.

 Those using the appropriate hashtag while performing the challenge entered to win a trip to New York to work out with Barkley.
 A group of high school boys from Pennsylvania won the challenge and were reportedly unable to walk for a week.

-In 2021, Barkley is recovering from an ACL tear sustained last year.
-He’s on track to return to jumping over Jaguars and Jets by the 2021 preseason to the relief of Giants fans everywhere.
-With legs as strong as this NFL player’s, it’s a wonder SaQuads managed to get injured at all.
+In 2021, Barkley was recovering from an ACL tear sustained in 2020.
+He's was on track to return to jumping over Jaguars and Jets in the 2021 preseason, but, much to the relief of Giants fans everywhere, 2022 has been the year Saquon has returned to his fullest form.
+With Saquon Barkley's legs as strong as they are, it's a wonder SaQuads managed to get injured at all.

 Now that the Giants have reached Wild Card Weekend for only the second time since they took down future Raiders QB Tom Brady and the AFC Champion New England Patriots in Super Bowl XLVI, Barkley hopes he can keep his Giants rising up the NFC rankings.
 With Barkley back on the NFL field, with his unbeatable leg routine, he'll be doing what he does best: making grown professional athletes look like saplings by comparison.